 Inflatable kayaks let you enjoy the fun of kayaking without the hassles of transporting or storing a full-sized boat.
-REI carries tough, well-build inflatables that can handle years of hard use.
 Some are even built for handling serious white water!
 Inflatables typically cost less than rigid-hulled boats, and most can slip right into your backpack or the back of your vehicle.

 Sit-On-Top kayaks are designed for fun.
 They’re easy to use and a breeze to get on and off.
 Sit-On-Tops make great bases for swimming, snorkeling, diving and more.
 Shorter models are great for surfing!
-Most are designed for day use, bus tome are built to handle everything from river running to overnight touring.
+Most are designed for day use, but some are built to handle everything from river running to overnight touring.
 Some styles even feature hatches for internal storage.

 Fiberglass is lightweight and stiff, and can be shaped into extremely efficient, responsive hull designs. (stiffer hulls are more responsive and require less internal bracing.
-This means a lighter boat with more room inside for lets and gear. ) Fiberglass is most often used in superior kayaks.
-Fiberglass hulls are made of layers of woven fabric, bonded together with a polyester resin for strength and rigidity.
+This means a lighter boat with more room inside for lots of gear. ) Fiberglass is most often used in superior kayaks.
+Fiberglass hulls are made of layers of woven fabric bonded together with a polyester resin for strength and rigidity.
 An outer gel coating provides protection against abrasion and exposure to ultraviolet light.